Indian Railways: Trunk routes

+Electrification

 The first electric train ran in Bombay in 1925 on DC traction.
-In 1928, DC traction was introduced on the suburban of Bombay by the Bombay, Baroda and Central India Railway between Colaba and Borivili and between Madras beach and Tambaram by the Madras and Southern Mahratta Railway in 1931.
+In 1928, DC traction was introduced in the suburbs of Bombay by the Bombay, Baroda and Central India Railway between Colaba and Borivali and between Madras beach and Tambaram by the Madras and Southern Mahratta Railway in 1931.
 In 1957, Indian Railways decided to adopt 25 kV AC as its standard.
 The first 25 kV AC EMUs operated in Calcutta in 1962 and Madras in 1968.
-In 2017, Indian Railways announced a plan to electrify the country's entire broad gauge rail network by 2023.
-Post electrification, 30 billion kWh of electricity will be required on an annual basis for Indian Railways.
-As of 1 February 2025, Indian Railways has electrified 64589 km or 97.05% of the total broad-gauge route length.
 Indian Railway uses 25 kV AC traction on all its electrified tracks.
+In 2017, Indian Railways announced a plan to electrify the country's entire broad gauge rail network by 2023, and would require 30 billion kWh of electricity on an annual basis.
+As of 31 July 2026, the Indian Railways has electrified 70143 km (99.6%) of the total broad-gauge route length of 70412 km.